Skip to main content

 Written by Elle

-Updated over a week ago
+Updated over 3 months ago

-• Billing & Accounts
+• Risk & Compliance

-These documents help to keep your step content hyper-focused, which will help you to onboard new starters more effectively and help your team find information key to performing their role well with ease.
+These Documents help to keep step content hyper-focused, which will help onboard new starters more effectively and allow team members to easily find key information to help them do their jobs more efficiently.

 We recommend ensuring that your step content is the equivalent of no more than half a side of A4 paper, to maintain focus on each step and improve knowledge retention.
-However, we understand this isn't always possible and for longer steps, we recommend you use headings and lines to separate chunks of text.
+However, we understand this isn't always possible and for longer Steps, we recommend you use headings and lines to separate chunks of text.

 If you could represent the content in a video, even better! πŸ™Œ

-In the spirit of keeping your team engaged and focused on your Waybook content, try to avoid documents that include more than 10-12 steps.
-For documents containing lots of steps, you may want to consider breaking them down into specific documents.
+In the spirit of keeping your team engaged and focused on your Waybook content, try to avoid Documents that include more than 10-12 Steps.
+For Documents containing lots of Steps, you may want to consider breaking them down into specific Documents.

 ✨ Start by organizing your content based on your business' departments

-✨ Keep your documents focused on one key area or activity
+✨ Keep your Documents focused on one key area or activity

 ✨ Add videos, images, GIFs, and emojis to make your content engaging

-✨ If steps are becoming too long, try to represent them using video
+✨ If Steps are becoming too long, try to represent them using video

 Remember, if you have any questions about Waybook best practices or would like some extra product coaching, schedule a call with the team or reach out to support - we're here to help! πŸ™‚